wilsonwong1990/nhl-stats-tracker/README.md

 # NHL Stats Tracker 🏒

-A comprehensive stats tracking application for all NHL teams, providing real-time access to upcoming games, player statistics, and injury reports for the current season.
-Track your favorite team with live data from the NHL API!
+A stats tracking application for all NHL teams, providing real-time access to upcoming games, player statistics, and injury reports for the current season.
+Track all 32 teams with data from [NHL API based off the unofficial reference from Zmalski](https://github.com/Zmalski/NHL-API-Reference)

 ## 🎯 About This Project

-This application was created using [GitHub Spark](https://githubnext.com/projects/github-spark), an AI-powered tool for rapidly building web applications.
-What started as a Spark project focused on the Vegas Golden Knights has evolved into a full-featured hockey statistics dashboard that supports all 32 NHL teams and pulls live data from the NHL API.
+This application was originally created using [GitHub Spark](https://githubnext.com/projects/github-spark).
+What started as a Spark project focused on the Vegas Golden Knights has evolved into a hockey statistics dashboard that supports all 32 NHL teams and pulls live data from the NHL API.

-### Experience Qualities
-- **Informative** - Presents complex hockey statistics in an easily digestible, organized manner
-- **Professional** - Reflects the quality and seriousness of professional hockey with a polished interface
-- **Dynamic** - Updates and navigates smoothly between game schedules while maintaining visual hierarchy

 ## ✨ Features